Bronya-Rand/DDLCModTemplate2.0/game/README.md

 This file controls the definitions used for the main menu and game interface such as color, audio to be played at startup, positions of text and other inteface elements and more.
 This is also where the android interface code is located in to define the interface for mobile users.

+### **lockdown_check.rpy**

+This file was introduced in Version 2.4.6 of the mod template.
+This file makes the template lock itself from running unsupported Ren'Py versions or warn mod developers of untested Ren'Py versions.
+This is not part of DDLC.

 ### **monika.chr**, **natsuki.chr**, **sayori.chr** & **yuri.chr**

 These files are in the game directory so the game can re-add the characters files to the `characters` folder when the defines in `definitions.rpy` are called to restore them.